holoviz-dev/pyctdev/background.md

   conda using developers.
 But could go onto pyviz.

-* If you start with just python (or conda), you can use that to pip install doit+pyct.
-You can then use doit+pyct to do stuff like create an environment and install dependencies into it.
-When you then activate that environment, if you want to run more doit tasks (which you probably will want to do), you should install doit+pyct again so it uses the env's python.
-TODO: doit's create_environment should install doit+pyct?
+* If you start with just python (or conda), you can use that to pip install doit+pyctdev.
+You can then use doit+pyctdev to do stuff like create an environment and install dependencies into it.
+When you then activate that environment, if you want to run more doit tasks (which you probably will want to do), you should install doit+pyctdev again so it uses the env's python.
+TODO: doit's create_environment should install doit+pyctdev?

     * note: say you were using python 3 and created python 2 environment.
 If you stay in same directory, the python2 doit you